DAT2G7/grid-all/README.md

 npm run start
 ```

-In a new terminal from the repository root, build and start the project server
+In a new terminal from the repository root and build and start the project server

 ```sh
 cd ./grid-project